 Unlike asphalt shingle roofing that grows brittle and rough overtime, for the most part, metal and steel roofs remain smooth and even.
 This characteristic helps metal and steel roofing slide water and snow right off which, at the end of a wet day, will ensure you avoid a leaky roof.

 An important feature that adds quality to metal roofing is that they are terrific insulators.
 The fact that metal and steel roofs allow water and snow to easily slide off innately makes them ideal for insulation and preserving heat.
 As a result, they are energy-efficient and can save you a lot of money in heating bills.

-Techniques to Make the Best of Your Metal and Steel Roofing This Winter
+How to Make the Best of Your Metal & Steel Roofing in Winter

 Although steel and metal roofing is perfect for insulation on its own, there are many methods by which you can improve your roof’s insulation performance in the biting cold:

 Snow guards (also known as snow stoppers) for metal roofs are devices that are installed to help contain the snow so that it is no longer a source of danger.
 Installing snow guards is a great way to trap snow and put an end to an impending avalanche.
 The proper installation distance between a snow stopper and a roof gutter is usually 6in.
 This distance is ideal in case of heavy rain and snow and guarantees that water doesn’t overflow and spill over the gutter.

 Without a snow stopper, the weight of the water and snow will separate the gutter from the body of the metal roof, creating a gap between the gutter and the walls of the house.
 Over time, moisture will inevitably seep through that gap and damage the integrity of the house’s foundation.

 This traditional technique is simple and straightforward, which is why it’s one of the cheapest available and will guarantee you a hazard-free metal roof.